athrur/athrur.github.io/_posts/2022-08-01-tweet-based-trading.md

 hidden: false
 ---

-We've all seen the tweets.
-Elon Musk mentions anything about Dogecoin, and the price goes up.
-Donald Trump tweets about anything, and the price goes down.
-But is there any truth to this?
-Can we use Twitter to trade crypto?
-Read on to find out.
+The Twitterverse has witnessed it all.
+Elon Musk mentions anything about Dogecoin, and the price skyrockets.
+Donald Trump tweets about anything, and the price goes pluging.
+But is there any substance behind this social media and crypto connection?
+Can trading decisions be based on Twitter trends?
+Let's dive in and explore the possibilities.

 <div style="margin: 0 auto; width: 70%;">
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Time is the ultimate currency</p>&mdash; Elon Musk (@elonmusk) <a href="https://twitter.com/elonmusk/status/1433713164546293767?ref_src=twsrc%5Etfw">September 3, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>